-Students follow a compulsory course which continues with a broad range of subjects and offers a strong foundation for future learning at the College.
+- Students follow a compulsory course which continues with a broad range of subjects and offers a strong foundation for future learning at the College. - Students select two option subjects.

-- All students must select an English course and a Mathematics course plus four options. - Students are encouraged to achieve breadth in their subject selection by selecting as many different learning areas as possible - this ensures you do not unduly limit future study pathways by narrowing your subject choices now. - If you are unclear about future study and career aspirations do not discard subjects studied as part of the Junior School curriculum, but continue with a broad subject selection.

-- Students select two option subjects. - Students contemplating overseas tertiary study need to understand that their Year 11 results will be considered in their application. - Students should identify entry requirements for university degree programmes they are interested in.
+- All students must select an English course and a Mathematics course plus four options. - Students are encouraged to achieve breadth in their subject selection by selecting as many different learning areas as possible - this ensures you do not unduly limit future study pathways by narrowing your subject choices now. - If students are unclear about future study and career aspirations do not discard subjects studied as part of the Junior School curriculum, but continue with a broad subject selection. - Students should identify entry requirements for university degree programmes they are interested in.
 Students should select subjects that prepare them for the widest range of programmes in their field (or fields) of interest. - The emphasis at Year 11 is on the choice of subjects, not the qualification pathway.
-Students do not need a full set of NCEA or Cambridge subjects to proceed to Year 12 courses of study.
+Students do not need a full set of subjects leading to NCEA or Cambridge to proceed to Year 12 courses of study.
 They do, however, need to attain success in their individual subjects.

-- All students must select an English course plus four options. - Academically able students may be allowed to take English plus five options upon application to the Deputy Head - Academic - Students should select subjects, if possible, that are going to lead them to a definitive tertiary pathway. - At this level students should look ahead to their subject options for Year 13 and make a plan for the final two years of study at the College - this will help to ensure you meet course prerequisites. - Students should not enrol in a subject if they have not met the criteria for success in Year 11 - many courses have set prerequisites. - Students are reminded that they may only qualify for tertiary entrance through one pathway not both - Cambridge or NCEA - but this does not need to preclude a mixed course. - Year 12 results will be a key determinant in successful applications to New Zealand Halls of Residence and overseas placement.
+- All students must select an English course plus four options. - Academically able students may be allowed to take English plus five options upon application to the Deputy Head - Academic. - Students should select subjects, if possible, that are going to lead them to a definitive tertiary pathway. - At this level students should look ahead to their subject options for Year 13 and make a plan for the final two years of study at the College - this will help to ensure you meet course prerequisites. - Students should not enrol in a subject if they have not met the criteria for success in Year 11 - many courses have set prerequisites. - Students are reminded that they may only qualify for tertiary entrance through one pathway not both - Cambridge or NCEA. - Year 12 results will be a key determinant in successful applications to New Zealand Halls of Residence and overseas placement.